 Continuing southwest from here, it’s about 17 miles (25 minutes) via Routes SD 244, US 16 and US 385 to another sculptural marvel, which is still under construction.
 The creation of the Crazy Horse Memorial complex was begun in 1948 at the request of Lakota elders who wanted the white man to learn about Native American heroes.
 Chief Henry Standing Bear, an Oglala Lakota Chief chose Crazy Horse because he symbolized their spirit, pride and courage.
 When finished, this mountain carving, done in the round, will stand 563-feet high and 641-feet long.
 The complex, which welcomes over 1 million visitors a year, also includes an Indian Museum, a Native American educational and cultural center, the sculptor’s home and studio, audio/visual presentations and galleries and the Laughing Water Restaurant.

-From Crazy Horse, the Hot Springs region is about 35 miles (1 hr) southeast via Route US 385.
+The Hot Springs region is about 20 miles south of Custer State Park or 35 miles (1 hr) southeast of the Crazy Horse Memorial via Route US 385.
 Here you will find the fascinating Mammoth Site, an ongoing dig featuring 26,000-year-old bones of woolly mammoths that lived here.
 After the half-hour guided tour, you can spend an hour or two exploring on your own.
 For some relaxation, visit Evan’s Plunge for a soak in the healing waters of natural mineral fed pools.